 Frequently asked questions

-Do I need a permit to repair my roof in Rapid City?
+Do I need a permit for roof repair in Rapid City?

 Wind/hail deductible notice